FAQ

 Q: In your gallery you forgot to include a picture of Worf's brother Nikolai, and in your review of "These Are The Voyages" you didn't mention Trip's Frankenstein figure.
 Also, your episode reviews are biased - please stick to the facts.

 Q: Why are your updates coming so slowly?
 When are you going to continue your article about warp travel?
-When can we expect the missing episode reviews?
+When can we expect the revision of all old episode reviews?

 A: I intend to get all these things done some day, but long-term projects may have to wait indefinitely because urgent updates usually eat up my complete spare time.
 It doesn't help if I have one hour per day when I need months of research for just one big topic like the article on warp propulsion.